NBISweden/rke-openstack/README.md

 os_domain_name=""
 ```

-To fire up the infrastructure execute:
+To fire up the infrastructure execute the `apply` command with the desired modules.
+By default only the infra modules will be created.
 ```
-rega apply
+rega apply --modules=[infra,k8s,all]
 ```

 Once the deployment is done, you can configure `kubectl` and explore the cluster: